 During the fall season, no divisions will exist unless the baseball board determines registration numbers are significantly high enough to support splitting the league into two divisions.
-For 10U and below, rules will be based on the American League division rules unless the league is split and except as noted within.
+For 10U and below, if there is only one division in an age group, the league commissioner will determine, based on enrollment numbers and assessment scores, whether the league will follow National League or American League rules during the fall season.